mbodm/cdis-mac/README.md

 - It's written in Rust and built by Rust's `cargo` tool (`aarch64-apple-darwin` target)
 - It's built and developed with Rust 1.88.0 and VS Code 1.102.0
 - It's built and developed on an Apple Silicon M4 mac mini (running macOS Sequoia 15.5)
-- It uses the open-source `ddc-macos` [crate](https://crates.io/crates/ddc-macos) from Haim Gelfenbeyn as a dependency
+- It uses the open-source `ddc-macos` [crate](https://crates.io/crates/ddc-macos) by Haim Gelfenbeyn as a dependency
 - It's free-to-use and open-source (under MIT license)

 ### Why it exists?